 Family members of deceased veterans are also eligible for compensation

-In the unfortunate case that you lost a family member who was a veteran struggling with a disease as a consequence of military asbestos exposure and who has not taken legal action during their lifetime, we can still help you file a claim with asbestos trust funds and the VA on their behalf.
+In the unfortunate case that you lost a family member who was a veteran struggling with a disease as a consequence of military asbestos exposure and who failed to pursue a claim for compensation during their lifetime, we can still help you file a claim with asbestos trust funds and the VA on their behalf.
 Nonetheless, you should keep in mind the statute of limitations for asbestos exposure cases, which is 2 years from the moment of death in most states.
 If the statute of limitations expires, you are no longer eligible for recovering financial compensation on their behalf.
 This is why we advise you to reach out to our law firm as soon as possible after the death of your veteran family member.

 The importance of seeking legal assistance as soon as you discover your diagnosis